 I remember the first time I was made to feel like my skin color was inferior.
 In 4th grade, as I chatted with my 4th grade crush, he told me my skin was brown because God over baked me.
-His best friend piped in with a snicker, “or he dropped you in poop.”
+His best friend snickered, “or he dropped you in poop.”
 With that, I immediately became very conscious of how different I looked next to my all-white classmates.
-It’s not that I didn’t see color before, it just wasn’t relevant.
+It’s not that I didn’t see color before, it just wasn’t important.

 So when my oldest, age 6, started to talk about his skin color recently, saying he wished he was peach like his friends.
 I came at the situation with the full wrath of my childhood baggage.
 I asked him why he felt that way.
 He responded, “I want to be the same.”
 My oldest is shy and hates to stand out.
 We had a good conversation about how brown in unique and beautiful.
 The people we love who are brown.
 Then we read these wonderful books.